avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-yocto-c-sdk/voyager-demo/QUICKSTART.md

 # Setting Up the MaaXBoard

-1. Download the SD Card image [here](https://saleshosted.z13.web.core.windows.net/sdk/nxp/voyager/core-image-minimal-maaxboard-20231020233139.rootfs.wic.gz)
+1. Download and extract the SD Card image: [core-image-minimal-maaxboard-20231020233139.rootfs.wic.gz](https://saleshosted.z13.web.core.windows.net/sdk/nxp/voyager/core-image-minimal-maaxboard-20231020233139.rootfs.wic.gz)
-2. Insert the SD Card into your PC
+2. Insert the SD Card into your PC and write it to the SD card using one of the following options:
 <details><summary><b>Option 1: Linux Command Line</b></summary>

 * Ensure the sd card is not mounted